0bMERLIN/PocketML/docs/Guide.md

 ```

 Most of the standard library is written in a self-documenting way to save on excessive comment clutter when searching in the doc panel.

+---

+For more information consult the "Docs" tab in the editor app that is available for android and linux.